sagefy/sagefy/docs/mocks/index.md

 ## Goals:

+* Cut friction
   * No sign up required for most actions
   * Cut friction to learning
   * Cut friction to creating content
   * Hide less behind clicks
   * Kill the menu
+* Easier to contribute
+  * Cut friction to creating content
+  * Do more with less
+  * One column
+* Conversational
   * Friendly brutalist design
-* Do more with less
   * Conversational tone
-* Lots of emoji
+  * Emoji
     * Links and buttons: emoji in front
     * Text: emoji at end
-* One column is god

-## Decisions

-### Contributing

-Who can change a version to accept?
-How?

-Option 1.
-Anyone can edit anything

-Option 2.
-Consensus voting

-Option 3.
-Maintainers Per Entity

-Option 4.
-Global Maintainers or Overwhelming consensus

-### Updating learning model

-### Choosing cards

-## Notes

-* how do i get to site wide search?
-* notices?
-* settings?
-* create?
-* log out?
-* return to choose subject?